Sumboard

 We've been hearing the same question from SaaS product teams lately: "Should we add AI to our analytics?"

-The real question isn't whether AI belongs in data visualization—it's already there.
+The real question isn't whether AI belongs in data visualization.
+It's already there.
 What matters is understanding what AI actually changes and whether those changes matter for your customers.

 Here's what we're seeing.